 If you miss the first and the second day of class then you will be dropped.
 If you miss 2 of the first 5 classes, then you will be dropped.
 If you miss 3 of the first 9 days of class then you will be dropped.

+Can I miss the final exam ?

-You cannot be absent for the final exam and you must take the final exam in order to pass the class.
-Under no circumstances (excused absences or not) can a student miss more than 8 classes and still pass the class.
+You cannot be absent for the final exam; you must take the final exam in order to pass the class.